 Based in London, England, Splash Damage® Ltd is an independently-owned developer dedicated to AAA multiplayer experiences.
-The studio is currently working on AAA free-to-play shooter Dirty Bomb® after recently completing the #1 hit Batman: Arkham Origins® multiplayer.
-Splash Damage is best know for developing the popular Enemy Territory franchise for id Software, including the world’s first free-to-play shooter Wolfenstein: Enemy Territory® and its PC sequel, the UK and US #1 hit Enemy Territory: QUAKE Wars®.
-Additionally, the studio created the acclaimed worldwide #1 hit RAD Soldiers® for iPhone and iPad, and the worldwide #1 best-seller BRINK® for Xbox 360®, PlayStation®3 and PC.
+The studio is currently working on Gears of War: Ultimate Edition® and AAA free-to-play shooter Dirty Bomb®.
+The studio most recently released the #1 hit Batman: Arkham Origins® multiplayer, and is best known for the popular Enemy Territory franchise for id Software, including the world’s first free-to-play shooter Wolfenstein: Enemy Territory® and its PC sequel, the UK and US #1 hit Enemy Territory: QUAKE Wars®.
+Additionally, Splash Damage created the acclaimed worldwide #1 hit RAD Soldiers® for iPhone and iPad, and the worldwide #1 best-seller BRINK® for Xbox 360®, PlayStation®3 and PC.

-Splash Damage has won over 300 awards and nominations around the world.
+Splash Damage has won over 330 awards and nominations around the world.
 It achieved 'Best Independent Developer' at the Develop Awards, and was listed in The Guardian's 'TechMedia Invest 100'.
-Founded by Paul Wedgwood (@PaulWedgwood) in 2001, the studio is currently developing the free-to-play multiplayer shooter Dirty Bomb®, alongside other projects.
+Founded by Paul Wedgwood (@PaulWedgwood), Richard Jolly (@Richard_Jolly) and Arnout van Meer (@Arnout) in 2001, the studio is currently developing the free-to-play multiplayer shooter Dirty Bomb®, alongside other projects.

 Splash Damage was formed in May 2001 by Paul Wedgwood and other key members of the non-commercial online mod-making community.
 The team collaborated with Network Of the World and Gamer.tv, creating both custom maps and an in-game television production solution for Quake III Arena.
 Splash Damage staff then worked to produce and present over 150 TV shows.